ahmadazerichandrabhuana/locusttest/README.md

 ## Run Test

-CD into folder where you store the downloaded `demoblaze.py`
+CD into folder where you store the downloaded `demoblaze.py` file

     cd [your_path_where_you_store_downloaded_demoblaze.py_file]